-Photo Ambassadors — a network of night-sky photographers with special ties to ESO that the education and Public Outreach Department (ePOD) proudly has designated as ESO Photo Ambassadors.
+Photo Ambassadors — a network of night-sky photographers with special ties to ESO that the Department of Communication has proudly designated as ESO Photo Ambassadors.

-ESO Outreach Partner Organisations — a network of education and public outreach organisations that have partnered up with ePOD in order to bring the ESO science and products at a more local level.
+ESO Outreach Partner Organisations — a network of education and public outreach organisations that have partnered up with the Department of Communication in order to bring the ESO science and products to a more local level.

 Informal Educators — ESO supports the activity of informal educators, including staff from planetariums and science centres, through a series of resources made available to them.

 Volunteer Translators — a network of volunteer translators, making ESO's products available in different languages so that more people can benefit from them.

 ALMA’s solitude.
 Image taken by the photo ambassador Babak Tafreshi.
 Credit: ESO/B. Tafreshi (twanight.org)

 Colourful VLT panorama.
 Image taken by the photo ambassador Babak Tafreshi.
 Credit: ESO/B. Tafreshi (twanight.org)